awsjvd/Data-Integration-Pipeline-for-Snowflake/README.md

 ### **Key Features**:
 - Automates the ETL process using Python.
-- Ensures data consistency by cleaning employee names.
 - Dynamically creates the required Snowflake table if it doesn't exist.
-- Leverages environment variables for secure handling of credentials and file paths.